2010030024-VEGESH/OpenINApp_VoiceClone/README.md

 Sometimes Tortoise screws up an output.
 You can re-generate any bad clips by re-running `read.py` with the --regenerate argument.

-### API

-### Provided voices

-This repo comes with several pre-packaged voices.
-Voices prepended with "train_" came from the training set and perform far better than the others.
-If your goal is high quality speech, I recommend you pick one of them.
-If you want to see what Tortoise can do for zero-shot mimicking, take a look at the others.

 ### Adding a new voice